How to track the source of your leads on Microsoft Dynamics CRM

 Sales source reports

-Now you know which ads and keywords are driving most of your leads.
-But does that mean that these ads and keywords are adding to your revenue?
+Now you know what marketing channel is driving most of your leads.
+But does that mean that the leads generated from this channel are the ones generating revenue?

-By sending your leads into Microsoft Dynamics CRM you can generate the same reports by sales.
+By sending your leads into Microsoft Dynamics CRM you can generate the same performance reports by sales.

 Imagine the following example: